orestropi/a3-Experiment/README.md

+Experiment Information
+===

-Link to website, hosted on glitch:https://a3experiment.glitch.me/
+Link to website, hosted on glitch: https://a3experiment.glitch.me/

 Experiment Results In Order of Performance